 Many cat owners with cats that venture outside will be familiar with the act of gift-giving.
 You can wake up to strange items being presented to you in your bed or on your kitchen floor.
 One item that has some people baffled is the humble leaf.
 Why do our cats collect leaves and bring them to us?

 Why does my cat bring me leaves?
-This is an interesting question and one that cat owners may not fully understand the answer to.
 It is likely that your cat sees the leaves as prey or as a fun plaything and wants you to have it.
 It all relates to the idea of cats gifting owners with things they killed.
 Getting leaves should be encouraged if you want to stop them from bringing in dead animals.

 First of all, we need to understand why our cats bring us anything at all.
 Cats commonly bring things to their owners to show them what they have.
 While some may see this as the cat showing off their skills, saying “look what I was able to find/catch”, others see it as something more nurturing.
 There is the idea that what the cat is actually saying is “look what I was able to find/catch for you”.
 They want to provide for us and make sure that we are content and satisfied.